PartMan7/Three-Island/README.md

 Three Island is a script/extension for Pokémon Showdown on various browsers that allows for a seamless PokéPaste experience.

-It is currently a script that may be run on various browsers through Greasemonkey (on Firefox) or Tampermonkey (on Google Chrome, Microsoft Edge, Safari, and Opera Next).
-The final goal of Three Island is to have a working extension for Firefox and Chrome; work on this has begun!

 ## Features
 * Simple, unobtrusive hoverable elements on all pokepast.es URLs
 * PokéPaste previews without actually opening the PokéPaste